ipld/ipld/docs/synthesis/how-ipfs-web-gateways-work.md

 This document talks through how IPFS web gateways work;
 the various forms of abstraction used in accomplishing parts of that task;
-and how and why these designs are cool (and how to can reuse parts of them).
+and how and why these designs are cool (and how you can reuse parts of them).

 :::info
 > Note!
 This is an _aspirational_ document -- IPFS web gateways are a feature